 Chad began his career 1992 with the American Heart Association as a Regional Director, working in southeast Arkansas.
 He served in several roles with AHA including chief market officer in Little Rock and Kansas City and the Sr. Vice President for Youth Markets in Texas.
 He returned to Little Rock as the Executive Director for the Juvenile Diabetes Research Foundation's Arkansas Chapter and then a national role as a Field Operations Director for the Southeastern US.

 He joined Junior Achievement as their President in Arkansas in 2011.
-During his six years at JA, the organization has nearly double its reach, created new public-private partnerships focused on teaching young people about money, work and business ownership, and brought JA to new markets around the state.
+During his seven years at JA, the organization has nearly double its reach, created new public-private partnerships focused on teaching young people about money, work and business ownership, and brought JA to new markets around the state.

 Chad and his wife Lana have two daughters.
 Emma, is a registered nurse and Valerie is attending college in Austin, Texas.
 When he's not working Chad enjoys reading, live music (or whatever his wife tells him he should enjoy).